The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Not one vote has been cast yet.

-All we're going on is polling data.
+All we're going on is polling data, pure and simple.

-And the the I'll never forget this, folks.
+And I'll never forget this, folks.

 All the polling data gave it to Howard Dean.